A lasting home for adults with developmental disabilities — built and governed by their families.

 To be clear about the wall between them: public funding pays only for the adult children's own services.
 The parents' homes, and the parents' own care, are entirely private and separate, never touched by public dollars.

-If you are reading this because you have a child with profound autism, you are not alone, and you are why we are building this.
+If you are reading this because you have a child with a developmental disability, you are not alone, and you are why we are building this.

 Membership is a slow, mutual decision.
 We will not rush it, and you should not.
 You do not have to be ready to be in the conversation.
 Families come to us at very different stages, some with adult children already, some with teenagers, some still grieving a recent diagnosis.
 We welcome you wherever you are.